IP-CAM/NGINX-Opencart-Setup/README.md

 curl -s https://raw.githubusercontent.com/radiocab/nginx-opencart-setup/refs/heads/main/setup.sh \
 | bash -s -- $mydomain --dry-run
 ```
-with your own domain instead of reallymydomain.site of course

-See also start point for all this as [DigitalOcean configuration](https://www.digitalocean.com/community/tools/nginx?global.security.securityTxt=true&global.logging.errorLogEnabled=true&global.logging.logNotFound=true)

 To install Opencart into so prepared environment use
 ```shell